nathfavour/xandalyze2/README.md

 ### 🎨 Professional-Grade UI/UX
 - **Resizable Multi-Sidebar Layout**: A flexible workspace with a collapsible navigation menu and an adjustable AI command center.
 - **Xandeum Brand Identity**: Fully themed with official Xandeum colors and assets for a native ecosystem feel.
-- **Data Portability**: One-click JSON export for external analysis and reporting.
+- **Data Portability**: One-click data export for external analysis and reporting.

 ---